 I’ve always gifted friends lots of baby clothes and equipment and subsequently toddler items when we no longer needed them.
 I also make numerous donations to charity.
 However, I have developed a bit of an obsession with de-cluttering by selling things online.

-I’d never sold anything online before but as the car was old and not worth that much, I thought it was the best way.
-I chose to list it on Gumtree as a few friends had mentioned that they’d bought things off the site.
-I was inundated with responses and was able to go with someone who was offering very close to my asking price.
+I’d never sold anything online before but as the car was old and not worth much, I thought it was the best way.
+I listed it on Gumtree as a few friends had mentioned that they’d bought things off the site.
+Straight away, I was inundated with responses and someone offered very close to my asking price.
 I was bitten by the bug.

 De-cluttering smaller items

-I had some wedding shoes that I used for trying on with my wedding dress, but weren’t the actual shoes I ended up having for the day.
+I had some wedding shoes, which weren’t the shoes I ended up having on the day.
 They had no sentimental value so I thought I’d get rid.
 I did a search for a similar item to help me with my pricing and I came across the Preloved UK.
 It seemed more targeted at women than Gumtree and my immediate impression was that it would be better suited for selling clothes and shoes.
-I sold the shoes quite quickly.
-I was surprised as I wasn’t convinced that someone would buy their wedding shoes online.
+I sold the shoes quite quickly, which surprised me as I wasn’t convinced that someone would buy their wedding shoes online.
 This spurred me on.
-I then started to simultaneously list things on the two sites.

 With three children, I amass so many clothes and these require some serious de-cluttering.
 As well as the aforementioned sites, I also find selling pages on Facebook great.
 There’s even one specifically for Mini Boden and Joules childrens’ clothes!